Why Unfinished Tasks Keep Your Brain Buzzing (And What to Do About It)

 Tasks that we’ve already invested significant time or energy into tend to create stronger mental loops.
 When you’ve spent three hours on a report and still need to write the conclusion, your brain latches onto that incompleteness more intensely than something you haven’t even started yet.
 It’s the mental equivalent of leaving a movie theater right before the ending, the investment makes the lack of closure more frustrating.

 The emotional stakes matter too.
-A half-finished personal project that excites you might create a totally different kind of mental tension than a boring administrative task you’ve been avoiding.
+A half-finished personal project that excites you might create a different kind of mental tension than a boring administrative task you’ve been avoiding.
 Sometimes the anxiety over unfinished tasks stems from genuine enthusiasm and creative energy that wants an outlet, while other times it’s pure dread about something unpleasant we need to tackle.

 Deadlines amplify everything.
 An incomplete task with no specific timeline might gently knock on your mental door occasionally, but one with a looming deadline becomes that persistent knock that gradually turns into urgent pounding.
 The combination of time pressure and incompleteness creates a perfect storm for mental restlessness.